kyoungjunpark/animate-anything-signal/utils/pips/README.md

 ## FlyingThings++ dataset

-To download our exact FlyingThings++ dataset, try [this link](https://drive.google.com/drive/folders/1zzWkGGFgJPyHpVaSA19zpYlux1Mf6wGC?usp=share_link).
-If the link doesn't work, contact me for a secondary link, or create the data from the original FlyingThings, as described next.
+To download our exact FlyingThings++ dataset, try [this link_processed](https://drive.google.com/drive/folders/1zzWkGGFgJPyHpVaSA19zpYlux1Mf6wGC?usp=share_link_processed).
+If the link_processed doesn't work, contact me for a secondary link_processed, or create the data from the original FlyingThings, as described next.

 To create our FlyingThings++ dataset, first [download FlyingThings](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html).
 The data should look like: